yitzhakbg/Sites_common/hugoblogsstatic/slides/wrdmaslides.md

 # .center[Entirely new network/computing realm]

 .left.medium[
-### Clustering
+### Cluster-Carpeting
-- Devices can pool their cores and storage
+- Devices pool their cores and storage
 - Devices can belong to multiple clusters simultaneously
-- Every cluster can (optionally) be an IP addressable node
+- Every carpet can (optionally) be an IP addressable node
-   - tens of billions of Internet devices now become trillions
+   - tens of billions of Internet devices become trillions
 - Clusters can cluster
    - Multi-million node global clusters